alexerlandsson/launchpad-scss/README.md

 #### breakpoint

 This folder contains all information about breakpoints used in the project.
-Breakpoints are defined in `helpers/breakpoint/_breakpoint.scss`.
+Breakpoints are defined in `helpers/breakpoint/_breakpoints.scss`.

 To customize breakpoints, add the breakpoints needed in `$breakpoint-defs`.
 This _scss_ map will automatically create `min-width` and `max-width` breakpoints based on its values.
 As an example, if you add a breakpoint called `sm`, two breakpoints will be generated; `sm` and `lt-sm`.

 #### color

 This folder contains all information about colors used in the project.
-Colors are defined in `helpers/color/_color.scss`.
+Colors are defined in `$color-defs` (`helpers/color/_definition.scss`) and assigned to a variable in `$colors` (`helpers/color/_colors.scss`).

-Use the map `$color-defs` to define the color codes and then use these colors in `$colors` in combination with the color name you will use to reference that color in other files.

 To use colors in other files, use the function `color()` that are exposed and imported using the `@use` rule.
 It is imported with everything else from __helpers__ but can also be imported alone using the following `@use` rule.